issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

             reviews_username ,
             reviews_userProvince  ,
               CONCAT(
-                'for each of the following reviews, say if it a positive, negative or neutral ', reviews_text
+                "For each of the following customer reviews, classify the sentiment as positive, negative, or neutral.
+If the sentiment is negative, provide a recommendation on how to address the customer's concerns.", reviews_text
               ) AS prompt
         FROM   `<your project id>.<your dataset>.HotelReviewsCQ`